Reviews

 • • •

 “I wanted to reach out to say thank you.
-I ordered your book and it arrived today and I am beyond thrilled.
-Recovery Coaching is something that I wanted to pursue when I was 8 months sober and this past Jan 17th I celebrated 5 years sober and your book is a blessing.
-I have searched high and low for resources, programs, certification, teaching, courses etc that would provide information and the how-to and there are very few.
+I ordered your book, and it arrived today, and I am beyond thrilled.
+Recovery Coaching is something that I wanted to pursue when I was 8 months sober, and this past Jan 17th, I celebrated 5 years sober, and your book is a blessing.
+I have searched high and low for resources, programs, certifications, teaching, courses, etc. that would provide recovery coaching information and the how-to-do-it, and there are very few.

 So I just wanted to say thank you.
 For writing your book and for opening the door for people like me.
 Thank you.”